microsoft/playwright/docs/src/test-cli-js.md

 - `--max-failures <N>` or `-x`: Stop after the first `N` test failures.
 Passing `-x` stops after the first failure.

 - `--output <dir>`: Directory for artifacts produced by tests, defaults to `test-results`.

+- `--pass-with-no-tests`:  Allows the test suite to pass when no files are found.

 - `--project <name>`: Only run tests from one of the specified [projects](./test-advanced.md#projects).
 Defaults to running all projects defined in the configuration file.